 Contracts are binding on signature.
 The Specific Performance Law stipulates that the buyer can secure transfer of the property by depositing a signed and stamped copy of the sale contract at the Registry.
-The deposit must take place within two months of the contract having been signed or, from 29 July 2011, within six months (see Question 43).
+The deposit must take place within six months of the contract being signed (the time period was two months before 29 July 2011) (see Question 43).
 This provides the buyer with an effective means of enforcing the contract.